1. Respite Retreat

 I am Abba in your prayers and in your journals.
 I am God the Father in the Biblical story: Yahweh, Adonai, Jehovah Rapha, I am that I am, and the Father of the prodigal son and his older brother.

 We know that the journey this winter has been excruciatingly painful and difficult.
 You know I am with you, but you don’t often see me as you do now.”
 Pop pauses, waiting for me to absorb the words he has spoken.
-I don’t know how to respond, but Pop’s words feel uncannily accurate, soothing and believable.
+I don’t know how to respond, but Pop’s words feel uncannily true and accurate, soothing and believable.

-Pop grins at me, “I know, not exactly what you expected from the innkeeper.”
+Pop grins at me.
+“I know, not exactly what you expected from the innkeeper.”

-“So my dear, I called you daughter, because you ARE my daughter.
+“So my dear, I called you daughter because you ARE my daughter.
 And right now, you really need your Abba.”
 Pop’s gaze is warm and attentive, not invasive or threatening.
 I sense him giving me space to take it all in.

 “You are deeply loved.
-The Respite Retreat is for you, and those like you.
+The Respite Retreat is for you and those like you.
 It will be found by those invited here in difficult and stormy winter seasons.
 I have been waiting for you.
 Your Brother pointed you in this direction, and you were drawn here by Ruah—she knew you needed rest.”

 I drop my gaze to my wrinkly hands, still red from the cold.
 I had put my damp gloves on the hearth to dry out in the heat from the fire.
 I lift the hot mug, and the bittersweet liquid warms me from the inside out.
 Abba’s words comfort my aching heart, and this protected space comforts my weary body.